theforeman/puppet-foreman_proxy/README.md

 | 2.x            | 1.5 - 1.10     |                                                     |
 | 1.x            | 1.4 and older  |                                                     |

+16.x added support for Smart Proxy Registration feature, available in Smart Proxy 2.3 and newer.
 12.x has dropped support for Puppet 3 which was officially unsupported for a while and Foreman Proxy 1.23 dropped altogether.

 ## Examples